GowthamKarthikeyan51698/MERN-Ecommerce-app/README.md

 1. Pagination
 2. Product Corousel
 3. 3rd party API integration for the payment gateway.
-4. Admin permission to modify the add, edit and delete the user or the product
+4. Admin permission to modify the add, edit and delete the user or the product.
+5. Product reviews and ratings.

 Deployment: